-Q21 Weekly

-How frequently does your organization participate in CoC meetings or planning sessions?

-How would you rate the overall effectiveness of the CoC in coordinating homeless services?

-What specific benefits has your organization gained from participating in the CoC?
-(Check all that apply)

-Increased funding opportunities,

-Access to shared resources and best practices,

-Improved client referrals and service coordination,

-Joint training and professional development

-In what ways could the CoC improve its coordination and collaboration efforts?
-(Check all that apply)

-Better communication tools and platforms,

-Clearer goals and action plans
+Q21 How frequently does your organization participate in CoC meetings or planning sessions?
+Weekly Q22 How would you rate the overall effectiveness of the CoC in coordinating homeless services?
+Good Q23 What specific benefits has your organization gained from participating in the CoC?
+(Check all that apply) Increased funding opportunities, Enhanced communication and networking, Access to shared resources and best practices, Improved client referrals and service coordination, Joint training and professional development Q24 In what ways could the CoC improve its coordination and collaboration efforts?
+(Check all that apply) Better communication tools and platforms, Clearer goals and action plans